Karthikkc123/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration_06.md

 1. Return to the Azure Portal and refresh the Azure Migrate **SmartHotel VMs** VM group blade.
 The 3 VMs on which the dependency agent was installed should now show their status as 'Installed'.
 (If not, refresh the page **using the browser refresh button**, not the refresh button in the blade.
 It may take up to **5 minutes** after installation for the status to be updated.)

-   > **Note**: If you see that the dependencies is showing as not installed, This is because right now there is issue going on with Azure that its not reflecting the latest status in dependencies blade.
-We will confirm the dependencies in next steps and will check the VMs in log analytics workspace.

     ![Screenshot showing the dependency agent installed on each VM in the Azure Migrate VM group.](images/Exercise1/dependency-viz-installed.png "Dependency agent installed")

 2. Select **View dependencies**.